Best daily deals

 • What’s your grandmother’s first name?
 Granny.

 You get the idea.
 Don’t actually answer the question.
-Instead, give a literal reply that nobody else would ever think of.
+Instead, give a literal reply that’s easy for you to remember but that nobody else guessing will think of.

 Use a password manager to remember your passwords